Thirteen (2003 film): Plot

-13-year-old Tracy Freeland begins her school year as a smart and mild-mannered honors student at a middle school in Los Angeles.
-Her divorced mother, Melanie, is a recovering alcoholic, who struggles to support Tracy and her older brother, Mason, by working as a hairdresser.
-Tracy feels ignored by her mother, who is too busy with her fellow ex-addict boyfriend Brady to address Tracy's increasing issues with her body image.
-Tracy also occasionally cuts herself in order to relieve stress.
+13-year-old Tracy Freeland begins the seventh grade as a smart, mild-mannered honors student at a middle school in Los Angeles.
+Her divorced mother Melanie is a recovering alcoholic who struggles to support Tracy and her older brother Mason by working as a hairdresser.
+Melanie is too busy and occupied with her fellow ex-addict boyfriend Brady to notice Tracy's increasing depression.

-On the first day of 7th grade, Tracy encounters Evie Zamora, the most popular girl in Tracy's class.
-After being teased by Evie's friends for her "Cabbage Patch" clothes, Tracy is upset and decides to shed her "little girl" image.
-At a store owned by Melanie's friend, Tracy, much to her excitement, finds trendier clothes as Melanie offers a few dollars in loose change as payment.
+On the first day of school, Tracy encounters classmate Evie Zamora, who is considered the most stylish and popular girl in school.
+After being teased by Evie's clique for her "Cabbage Patch" clothes, Tracy is mortified and decides to shed her "little girl" image.
+At a store owned by Melanie's friend, Tracy happily finds trendier clothes as Melanie offers a few dollars in change as payment.

-The following day Tracy wears one of her new outfits to school.
-At lunch she sits near, and observes, Evie, and eventually sees Evie leave for the bathroom and follows her.
-Evie, seemingly realizing Tracy is following her, compliments Tracy's new outfit.
-Tracy, in turn, compliments Evie.
-After a quick once over, Evie invites Tracy to go shopping on Melrose Avenue in Hollywood, writing her phone number down on an address pad Tracy provides.
+Tracy wears one of her new outfits to school and catches Evie's attention.
+Evie invites Tracy to go shopping on Melrose Avenue in Hollywood but gives her a fake phone number to prank her.

-Excited and hopeful, Tracy calls the number after school, but after two attempts realizes that Evie gave her a fake phone number to prank her.
 Nevertheless, Tracy determinedly shows up on Melrose Avenue and meets with Evie and her friend Astrid.
-Evie and Astrid seem surprised and amused that Tracy showed up, laughing at her as soon as she arrives.
-Tracy witnesses the two shoplifting and excuses herself from the store.
-She sits outside on a bench and moments later a distracted woman sits next to her.
-The woman's purse falls open, revealing her wallet, which Tracy takes.
-She finds Evie and Astrid and, elated, the three go on a shopping spree with the stolen money.
+Tracy is uncomfortable with the two shoplifting and excuses herself to sit outside the store on a bench.
+When a distracted woman sits next to Tracy, she steals the woman's wallet, which impresses Evie and Astrid.
+The three go on a shopping spree with the stolen money, and Tracy and Evie quickly become friends.

-When she arrives home, Tracy finds out that Melanie has invited Brady over for dinner that night.
-A flashback shows Brady violently withdrawing from drugs, a scene that traumatized Tracy.